chishtianeesa/chishtianeesa.github.io/_projects/pricing-and-billing.md

 list-summary:  Product pricing, packaging, payment rules, subscription management and reporting.
 ---

-# Pricing and Billing
+# Pricing and Billing systems

-## Product overview
+## Project #1    :   Revising the homegrown billing system

-BrowserStack's business can be split into online vs sales-driven (or inside Sales)
+BrowserStack's business can be split into online vs sales-driven (or inside Sales).
+I split the whole system into seven main components, and mapped ideal features to each component:

 ![pricing-billing-overview](/assets/images/billing-overview.png)